RicardoBorja/Library-for-Machine-and-Deep-learning-metrics-EvaluaClas-/README.md

 Results <- EvaluaClas (data = data)

 In the established work address the results will be presented in pdf format, also in the console and finally the function will return a list of the results.

+Finally an example of the results is attached (final pdf files)